JoelRobbinsAI/Design_Work/README.md

 This repository is a collection of AI design projects — agents, prompt frameworks, and conversation design.
 Here you’ll find runnable examples, case studies, and explorations of how AI systems can be shaped to work with people in more thoughtful ways.

-Start with the [WWHW Framework](WWHW_Framework.md) if you’d like to see how my prompt methodologies work.
+Start with the [WWHW Framework](WWHW_Framework.md) for a runnable example of prompts following my methodologies.

 You can also try my [CDFW Hatchery Agent](CDFW-hatchery.md), a python powered, bilingual voice guide, built in collaboration with the California Department of Fish and Wildlife.